frank198978104/frank198978104.github.io/README.md

 ### Comments

-This theme supports both [disqus](https://disqus.com/) and [多说评论 duoshuo comments](http://duoshuo.com/).
+This theme supports both [disqus](https://disqus.com/) and [多說評論 duoshuo comments](http://duoshuo.com/).
 It's very easy to config your comments module.

 The only thing you need do is to change the `short_name` in the file `_config.yml`.
 As follows.